awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 }
 ```

-When Lambda reads a batch, the messages stay in the queue but become hidden for the length of the queue's [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html)\.
+When Lambda reads a batch, the messages stay in the queue but are hidden for the length of the queue's [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html)\.
 If your function successfully processes the batch, Lambda deletes the messages from the queue\.
-If your function is [throttled](invocation-scaling.md), returns an error, or doesn't respond, the message becomes visible again\.
-All messages in a failed batch return to the queue, so your function code must be able to process the same message multiple times without side effects\.
+By default, if your function encounters an error while processing a batch, all messages in that batch become visible in the queue again\.
+For this reason, your function code must be able to process the same message multiple times without unintended side effects\.
+You can modify this reprocessing behavior by including batch item failures in your function response\.

 **Topics**
 + [Scaling and processing](#events-sqs-scaling)